 13. Cooperative Linux (coLinux)

-Cooperative Linux is one of the most innovative and robust Linux Tools for Windows.
-It is virtualization software that allows Microsoft Windows users to run both Windows and Linux distributions synchronously.
+Cooperative Linux is one of Windows’s most innovative and robust Linux Tools.
+Virtualization software allows Microsoft Windows users to run both Windows and Linux distributions synchronously.

-coLinux utilizes the shared kernel technology and provides a mechanism that enables both the Windows NT kernel and Linux kernel to run concurrently.
+coLinux utilizes the shared kernel technology and provides a mechanism that enables both the Windows NT and Linux kernels to run concurrently.
 What makes coLinux different from regular Linux emulators for Windows is that the guest system has full control over the host system’s resources.

 Features of coLinux

-- coLinux comes with pre-built support for every major Linux desktops, including Debian, Ubuntu, Fedora, and Gentoo.
+- coLinux comes with pre-built support for every major Linux desktop, including Debian, Ubuntu, Fedora, and Gentoo.

 - Users need to install X-Window servers in their Windows systems to be able to run graphical software.